An automatic system to detect equivalence between iterative algorithms: Algorithm equivalence

 \subsection{Discussion}

 \

 \titleparagraph{One algorithm, many interpretations} Is it useful to have many different forms of an algorithm, if all the forms are (oracle- or shift-)equivalent?
 Yes: different rewritings of one algorithm often yield different (``physical'') intuition.
-For example, algorithm \ref{algo_i1} uses the current loss function for extrapolation~\cite{vasilyev2010extragradient}; while algorithm \ref{algo_i2} seems to extrapolate from the previous loss function~\cite{censor2011subgradient}.
+For example, \cref{algo_i1} uses the current loss function for extrapolation~\cite{vasilyev2010extragradient}; while \cref{algo_i2} seems to extrapolate from the previous loss function~\cite{censor2011subgradient}.
 Equivalent algorithms can differ in memory usage, computational efficiency, or numerical stability.
-For example, implementations of algorithms \ref{algo_i3} and \ref{algo_i4} lead to different memory usage~\cite{daskalakis2018training, malitsky2015projected}.
-In each time step $k$, algorithm \ref{algo_i3} needs to store $x_2^{k}, x_2^{k+1}$ and $F^k(\cdot)$, but algorithm \ref{algo_i4} only needs to store $x_1^{k}$ and $x_1^{k+1}$ in memory.
+For example, implementations of \cref{algo_i3,algo_i4} lead to different memory usage~\cite{daskalakis2018training, malitsky2015projected}.
+In each time step $k$, \cref{algo_i3} needs to store $x_2^{k}, x_2^{k+1}$ and $F^k(\cdot)$, but \cref{algo_i4} only needs to store $x_1^{k}$ and $x_1^{k+1}$ in memory.
+These different rewritings also naturally yield different generalizations, for example, by projecting different state variables.

 \titleparagraph{Limitations} Do these formal notions of equivalence capture everything an optimization expert might mean by ``equivalent algorithms''?
-No: an example is shown in algorithm \ref{algop3}.
-Algorithms \ref{algop3} and \ref{algo4} are related by a nonlinear state transformation, $x^k = \textnormal{exp}(\xi^{k})$.
+No: an example is shown in \cref{algop3}. \Cref{algop3,algo4} are related by a nonlinear state transformation, $x^k = \textnormal{exp}(\xi^{k})$.
 However, none of the equivalences we have discussed capture this example.
-The difficulty is that algorithm \ref{algop3} is a nonlinear algorithm, while all of our machinery for detecting algorithm equivalence requires linearity.
+The difficulty is that \cref{algop3} is a nonlinear algorithm, while all of our machinery for detecting algorithm equivalence requires linearity.
 While notions of nonlinear equivalence are certainly interesting, in this paper we will define only those types of equivalence that our framework can detect.